Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 At Big Sable Point Lighthouse

-Arrive at the lighthouse and you can explore the grounds, tour the original Keeper’s Quarters (now serving as a gift shop), climb 130-step spiral staircase to the top of the tower (fee), watch passing freighters, or explore the surrounding sand dunes and Lake Michigan shoreline.
+Arrive at the lighthouse and you can explore the grounds, tour the original Keeper’s Quarters (now serving as a gift shop), climb the 130-step spiral staircase to the top of the tower (fee), watch passing freighters, or explore the surrounding sand dunes and Lake Michigan shoreline.

 Big Sable Lighthouse Tower Ludington State Park